JCarroll-OU/Biomimetic-Human-Hand/README.md

 ## Project Highlights:
 - **DC Motor Controller PCB**
   - These PCBs implement a PID control algorithm complete with an auto-tuning feature.
 Each board can support up to 8 motors, so 4 are required to drive the 25 joints present within this design.
-Each board is designed to handle a voltage input of 7-12v.
+Each board is designed to operate at 12v. _Air cooling recommended if using > 1A for periods > 1s_
   ![Mk.
 4 Schematic](/Designs/Concurrent/DC%20Motor%20Controller/Mk4/Schematic.png)
   - Schematic of Mk.
 4 DC Motor Controller PCB.
   ![Mk.
 4 Board Layout](/Designs/Concurrent/DC%20Motor%20Controller/Mk4/Board%20Layout.png)